-- (6) to promote enabling environments and incentives, including appropriate measures in other policy areas, that encourage and facilitate behaviours that are beneficial to the physical and mental health of individuals as well as to the environment, and supportive to the development of healthy, safe and resilient communities; - (7) to strengthen the capacity of health professionals through pre-service training, where possible, among academia, non-State actors and civil society, where applicable, on behavioural science approaches in patient care and a variety of public health functions, as appropriate, intersectoral policy frameworks and institutional policies; - (8) to promote and support cooperation and partnership among Member States, between non-State actors, relevant stakeholders, health organizations, academic institutions, research foundations, the private sector and civil society, to implement plans and programmes based on behavioural science and to improve the quality of behavioural science insights by appropriate means, including the generation and sharing of evidence-based data which should follow the principles of interoperability and openness;
+- (5) to establish behavioural science functions or units for generating, sharing and translating evidence, to inform a national strategy as appropriate, and to monitor, evaluate and share lessons learned from subnational, national and regional levels responsible for the local implementation of behaviourally informed policies and interventions; - (6) to promote enabling environments and incentives, including appropriate measures in other policy areas, that encourage and facilitate behaviours that are beneficial to the physical and mental health of individuals as well as to the environment, and supportive to the development of healthy, safe and resilient communities; - (7) to strengthen the capacity of health professionals through pre-service trainings, where possible, among academia, non-State actors and civil society, where applicable, in behavioural science approaches into patient care and a variety of public health functions, as appropriate, intersectoral policy frameworks and institutional policies; - (8) to promote and support cooperation and partnership among Member States, between non-State actors, relevant stakeholders, health organizations, academic institutions, research foundations, the private sector and civil society, to implement plans and programmes based on behavioural science and to improve the quality of behavioural science insights by appropriate means, including the generation and sharing of evidence-based data which should follow the principles of interoperability and openness;

-2. REQUESTS the Director-General:
+(OP)2.
+REQUESTS the Director General:

-- (1) to support the use of behavioural science approaches in the work of the Organization, across programmes and activities, and to continue to advocate an evidence- and behavioural science-based approach in informing health-related policies; - (2) to mainstream behavioural science approaches in the work of the Organization and to advocate for necessary structural considerations, including as appropriate behavioural science teams, units or functions and for the allocation of sufficient funding and human resources; - (3) to support Member States, at their request, in developing or strengthening of behavioural science function(s) or unit (s); - (4) to evaluate, within existing resources, based on a prior request by the Member State(s) concerned, the behavioural science initiatives such as policies, interventions, programmes and research and share the results of such evaluations; - (5) to establish a global repository of behavioural science evidence from empirical studies, including from randomized controlled trials on behavioural interventions that can be accessed and used in the strengthening of health promotion interventions, among others, with a view to achieve societal and lifestyle changes, and interventions aimed at tackling misinformation and disinformation related to public health, including studies with positive and no or negative outcomes; - (6) to provide behavioural science-related technical support, normative guidance, capacity-building and knowledge sharing to Member States upon their request including through the WHO Academy; - (7) to compile and disseminate evidence on improved outcomes resulting from the application of the behavioural sciences to public health;
+- (1) to support the use of behavioural science approaches in the work of the Organization, across programmes and activities, and to continue to advocate an evidence- and behavioural science-based approach in informing health-related policies; - (2) to mainstream behavioural science approaches in the work of the Organization and to advocate for necessary structural considerations, including as appropriate behavioural science teams, units or functions and for the allocation of sufficient funding and human resources; - (3) to support Member States, at their request, in developing or strengthening of behavioural science function(s) or unit (s); - (4) to evaluate, within existing resources, based on a prior request by the Member State(s) concerned, the behavioural science initiatives such as policies, interventions, programmes and research and share the results of such evaluations; - (5) to establish a global repository of behavioural science evidence from empirical studies, including from randomized controlled trials on behavioural interventions that can be accessed and used in the strengthening of health promotion interventions, among others, with a view to achieve societal and lifestyle changes, and interventions aimed at tackling misinformation and disinformation related to public health, including studies with positive and no or negative outcomes; - (6) to provide behavioural science-related technical assistance, normative guidance, capacity-building and knowledge sharing to the Member States on their requests including through the WHO Academy;

-- (8) to develop guidance, including through application of behavioural science, that addresses public health priorities including vaccine hesitancy, as well as misinformation and disinformation that conflicts with public health-based evidence, in particular among vulnerable groups, including migrants; - (9) to create synergies and find ways to better integrate behavioural science approaches aimed at promoting health and addressing the social determinants of health; - (10) to report on progress in implementing this resolution to the Seventy-eighth World Health Assembly in 2025, the Eightieth World Health Assembly in 2027 and the Eighty-second World Health Assembly in 2029.
+- (7) to compile and disseminate evidence on improved outcomes resulting from the application of the behavioural sciences to public health; - (8) to develop guidance, including through application of behavioural science, that addresses public health priorities including vaccines hesitancy, as well as misinformation and disinformation that conflicts with public health-based evidence, in particular among vulnerable groups, including migrants; - (9) to create synergies and find ways to better integrate behavioural science approaches aimed at promoting health and addressing the social determinants of health; - (10) to report on progress in implementing this resolution to the Seventy-eighth World Health Assembly in 2025, the Eightieth World Health Assembly in 2027 and the Eighty-second World Health Assembly in 2029.